Last updated January 14, 2021

 Out of country travel is extremely limited now and may not be possible to many places.
 In a nutshell, in order for you to travel out of the country, that country has to let you in and Montenegro has to let you back.
 A lot of popular destinations in Europe aren’t allowing US travelers but potentially, volunteers may be able to check out places in south eastern Europe, spots like Serbia, Slovakia, and North Macedonia.
 That list could shrink or expand, but that’s what things are like now.

 Can I still apply for Montenegro?

 Absolutely!
-We currently have volunteers abroad for a Fall 2020 semester, so if you’re considering volunteering Spring 2021, we’d recommend getting a jump on your application ASAP.
-Or if you’re considering traveling in Summer 2021, Fall 2021, or even Spring 2022, now is a great time to start your application for those semesters as well.
+We currently have volunteers abroad for a Spring 2021 semester, so if you’re considering volunteering Fall 2021, we’d recommend getting a jump on your application ASAP (reminder, we don’t have a summer semester for this location).
+Or if you’re considering traveling in Spring 2022, now is a great time to start your application for that semester as well.

 We are so excited for volunteers to be back in Montenegro!

 What is traveling and living in Montenegro like right now?